- Tips & Tricks

 - Keyboard Shortcuts

 One of our readers asked us to create a tutorial about the Check Disk tool in Windows Vista.
 Even though nothing has changed about this tool since Windows XP, we decided to create such a tutorial and make sure all our readers understand what this tool does and how to use it.
+This tool hasn't changed much over the years and it's still the same process in Windows 10.

 Basically, Check Disk is a tool that verifies your disks for file system integrity, locates bad sectors and recovers readable information.
 This can be very helpful when you have some form of hardware failure which affects the integrity of your files.
 Unless you have some serious hardware problems, Check Disk can help you recover corrupted information from your hard disk, floppy disk or memory stick.